Underground Oil Tank Detection & Removal

 Steps to ensure your property is free of fuel tanks

-- Check with West Vancouver Fire & Rescue to see if there are any reports registered to your property relating to fuel tanks using the Fuel/Oil Tank Records Search.
+- Check with West Vancouver Fire & Rescue to see if there are any reports registered to your property relating to fuel tanks by calling 604-925-7370 or by emailing the fire department at email@example.com

 - If no conclusive records exist, have your property surveyed by an environmental consultant.
 To locate a provider, search "fuel tank environmental consultant BC".